 Imagine you’re a seller on Amazon, proudly offering your private-label product.
 However, to your surprise, you discover that someone else is selling the exact same product under your listing.
 How is this possible?
 You built your brand from the ground up and have no reseller agreements.
-This is when you realize that you’ve fallen victim to Amazon listing hijacking.
+This is when you realize that you’ve fallen victim to Amazon hijacking.

 amazon hijackers

-Amazon listing hijacking occurs when a third-party seller improperly takes control of an existing product listing that was originally created by another seller.
+Amazon hijacked listing occurs when a third-party seller improperly takes control of an existing product listing that was originally created by another seller.
 These hijackers essentially “piggyback” on someone else’s hard work and reputation without authorization or permission.
 They exploit the established product listing to sell their own products, often resorting to unethical practices that can harm both customers and legitimate sellers.

 What are the negative consequences of listing hijackers?